-If school receives written notification from parents that they wish to home educate their child then we will inform the Local Authority via Entrust at enquiries@entrust-ed.co.uk of the decision to remove the child's name from the admissions register.
+If school receives written notification from parents that they wish to home educate their child then we will immediately inform the Local Authority of the decision to remove the child's name from the admissions register using the school exit form.
+The LA will inform the school when the child's name can be removed from the school register.
+We are also required to send a copy of the deregistration letter received from parents with parental responsibility.
+Any enquiries should be directed to: Jenny Dodd (Elective Home Education Co-ordinator) Telephone: 01785 895691 or Email: electivehomeeducation@staffordshire.gov.uk

 Whilst school will not seek to prevent parents from choosing to electively home educate their child, neither will they seek to encourage them to do this - particularly as a way of avoiding exclusion or due to a poor attendance record.